When Travel Experiences Are Not in Context, Guests Don’t Remember

 I’m an outdoor guide because traveling and nature experiences can be powerful teachers.
 Here is one such story about how an encounter with a whale helped others (and myself) to grow.

-“Whale!” a woman squealed.
-Two-dozen people slammed themselves onto the starboard railing of a small whale watching the ship.
-The vessel listed uncomfortably sideways.
-Just feet away a baby gray whale, the length of a long kayak, floated in the rough surf.
+Two dozen people slammed themselves onto the starboard railing of our small whale-watching vessel.
+It listed uncomfortably sideways as people gawked.
+Just feet away, a baby gray whale –the length of a long kayak– floated in the rough surf.
 Its large black eye seemed to study each of us.
 Everyone was absorbed in the experience.
 They had forgotten their discomfort in the previous hour and a half.
-Up until then, it had been a bad day to be on the water: we had not seen a whale – not one.
-Our ship sickeningly rolled side to side in the deep troughs, the smell of diesel permeated our nostrils, cold January weather nipped our skin, the sky was oppressively overcast and the wind-chapped our lips.
-Worst of all was seasickness, not just a queasy feeling, but real illness.
-I heard my name being simultaneously cursed as participants barfed over the boat’s edge.
-Some made multiple trips.
-As they staggered back with a sick yet relieved look on their faces I received several vexing glances.
+Up until then, it had been a bad day to be on the water: we had not seen a whale – not one!
+Our ship sickeningly rolled side to side in the deep troughs, the smell of diesel and vomit permeated our nostrils, cold January weather nipped our skin, the sky was oppressively overcast and the wind-chapped our lips.
+Worst of all was seasickness.
+I heard participants simultaneously cursing my name as they barfed over the boat’s edge.
+Some made multiple trips to the side.
+As they staggered back, a sick yet relieved look crossed their faces.
+I received several vexing glances.
 The words were blazed in their eyes, “Why did you make me come out here?”

-It was a hard day.
+It was a hard day of whale-watching.
 My camera had broken too, then again maybe it was for the best.
 This was the first whale-watching tour that I had organized for a group and it was going horribly.
 I secretly wanted this trip to be over, to slink home and erase it from my memory.
 I wanted the trip participants to forget about it, too.

 When the young whale appeared the trip was born anew.
 A marine biologist shared her commentary: the mother was likely on the seabed feeding and would be returning shortly.
 The juvenile was not lost, just hanging out at the surface.